isabella232/specs-1/beaker-identities.md

 The user's public dat also doubles as a personal website.
 This gives users the opportunity to create a unique presence.

-#### `web_root` directive

-Because the public dat is used to contain application data, there's a risk that applications would accidentally conflict with the user's site assets.
-We avoid this by setting the `web_root` directive to `site/`.
-This has the benefit of making it easy for frontend "templates" to be swapped out by replacing the contents of the folder, while reading the user's actual data using the `DatArchive` API.

 ## Flows and user interfaces

 ### Main profile indicator